Embarq: Sprint

 Southern Pacific Communications Company (SPCC), a unit of the Southern Pacific Railroad, began providing long-distance telephone service shortly after the MCI Telecommunications Corp. v.
 FCC (Execunet II) decision late in 1978.
 The railroad had an extensive microwave communications system along its rights of way used for internal communications.
 In 1972 they began selling surplus time on that system to corporations for use as their own Private Line Network, thereby circumventing AT&T's then-monopoly on public telephony, later expanding to fiber optic cables laid along those same rights of way subsequent to the Execunet II decision late in 1978.
 Prior attempts at offering long-distance service were not approved by the Federal Communications Commission, though the company's fax service (SpeedFAX) had been permitted.
-SPCC was headquartered in Burlingame, California, where Sprint still maintains a technology lab on Adrian Court.
+SPCC was headquartered on Adrian Road, in Burlingame, California.

 As mentioned above, SPCC was only permitted to provide Private Line service and not switched services.
 When MCI Communications released EXECUNET, SPCC went to court with the FCC to get the right to offer switched services.

 The SPRINT service was first marketed to six metropolitan areas, New York City, Boston, Philadelphia, Los Angeles, San Diego and Anaheim.
 The switches were located in Los Angeles and New York.
 A customer, required to have a Private Line connection to one of these switches in order to use the service, paid an access fee per Private Line.
 The customer was then billed at 2.6 cents per tenth of a minute increment.

 Southern Pacific Communications became part of GTE in 1982 under the name GTE Sprint.
 GTE had previously acquired a national X.25 provider, Telenet, in 1979.

 In 1986, GTE Sprint was merged with GTE Telenet, US Telecom, Uninet, and ISACOMM to form US Sprint.
 This was a partnership owned by GTE and United Telecom.
 In 1989 United Telecom purchased controlling interest in US Sprint.
 In 1991 United Telecom completed its acquisition of US Sprint.
 That same year United Telecom changed its name to Sprint due in large part to the increased brand recognition of Sprint, as a result of the successful Candice Bergen "Dime Lady" advertisement campaign.